sunitparekh/data-anonymization/README.md

 ## What is data anonymization?

-For almost all projects there is a need to have production data dump in order to run performance tests, rehearsal production releases and debugging production issues.
+For almost all projects there is a need for production data dump in order to run performance tests, rehearse production releases and debug production issues.
-However, getting production data and using it is not feasible due to multiple reasons, one of them primary reason is user personal data.
-Hence, there is a need for data anonymization.
+However, getting production data and using it is not feasible due to multiple reasons, primary being privacy concerns for user data.
+And thus the need for data anonymization.
 This tool helps you to get anonymized production data dump using either Blacklist or Whitelist strategies.

 ## Anonymization Strategies

 ### Blacklist
 This approach essentially leaves all fields unchanged with the exception of those specified by the user, which are scrambled/anonymized (hence the name blacklist).
-For `Blacklist` create a copy of prod database and chooses the fields to be anonymized like e.g. username, password, email, name, geo location etc. based on user specification Most of the fields had different rules e.g. password as always set to same value for all users, email needs to be valid.
+For `Blacklist` create a copy of prod database and chooses the fields to be anonymized like e.g. username, password, email, name, geo location etc. based on user specification.
+Most of the fields have different rules e.g. password should be set to same value for all users, email needs to be valid.

 The problem with this approach is that when new fields are added they will not be anonymized by default.
 Human error in omitting users personal data could be damaging.

 ```ruby